mathisbot/homomorph-rust/README.md

 You may also need a source of randomness.
 On bare x86, randomness can still be retrieved using `RDRAND`.
-On other architectures, such as `aarch64-unknown-none`, you will have to implement `provide_getrandom`, which is a re-export of `getrandom::register_custom_getrandom`, gated behind the `custom_rand` feature.
+On other architectures, such as `aarch64-unknown-none`, you will have to implement `getrandom::register_custom_getrandom`, which is re-exported by the crate behind the `custom_rand` feature.

 ## Benchmarks

-Benchmarks were made using a Ryzen 7 7800x3D on Windows 11 by averaging on 10 000 `u32`s.
+Benchmarks were made using a Ryzen 7 7800x3D on Windows 11 by averaging on 10 000 `u32`s using `cargo bench`.

 Parameters used for this benchmark were :
 - `d` = 128